-(This is DGR‘s review of the new album by the German death metal band Deserted Fear, which was released by Century Media in February.)
+(Here’s DGR‘s review of the latest album by the German band Deserted Fear, which is out now via Century Media.)